BozoDel/LoveKnowsNoBorders/README.md

 Now that the work is done, you should merge the glossary and the translation memories you created with the ones in the repository, so that they can be used by other translators.

 The glossary is a simple text file, with elements separated by tabs and newlines.
 Depending on your CAT tool (even on OmegaT version), it might have created a complete glossary with old and new entries.
-But maybe it has created a separate glossary - in that case, all you have to do is copy the text of the new glossary and paste it in the bottom of the old one.
+But maybe it has created a separate glossary - in that case, all you have to do is copy the text of the new glossary and paste it in the bottom of the old one (with a decent text editor, not notepad).

 **need to explain supertmxmerge**